-Varied symptoms and syndromes (seemly unrelated but all pain-based) occur all over the body.
-Your individual trauma pattern gives you your unique list of issues.
+An ever-growing list of symptoms and syndromes (that may appear unrelated but are all pain-based).
+Your individual trauma imprint creates your unique list of issues.

-The more active you are or the more trauma you've suffered, the more damage is stored on your body, so the clinical signs of dysfunction in the usage of your muscles will be noted at a younger age and progress at a faster rate.
+The more trauma you've suffered and the more active you've been stressing your body without the support of the main muscles of movement, the more damage will be stored on your body, so the clinical signs of dysfunction in the usage of your muscles will be noted at a younger age and progress at a faster rate.

 You don't know what you are missing!

 Your brain has no central guide for body alignment.

 You are unable to re-set to healthy after a trauma.
 You adjust rather than heal.

 Traumas build up.
 Pain levels continue to increase.